timvisher/ide/README.md

 $
 ```

-If you've assumed an AWS role (only trough the IDE provided functions):
+If you've assumed an AWS role (only through the IDE provided functions):

 ```
 2018-01-03T13:37:18